ellimist25/xbox-bot/README.md

-# xbox-bot
+# Xbox Bot
-A bot to help me purchase a Xbox Series X
+A bot to help me purchase a Xbox Series X, written in Ruby.
+Current status: WORK IN PROGRESS/NOT WORKING